-Get instant feedback.
+- Get instant feedback.
 Teachers always try to combat student apathy.
-University of Texas history professor, Monica Rankin, found an interesting way to do so-using Twitter in the classroom.
-Rankin uses a weekly hashtag to organize comments, questions, and feedback posted by students during class.
+University of Texas history professor, Monica Rankin, found an interesting way to do so- using Twitter in the classroom.
+Rankin uses a weekly hashtag to organize comments, questions, and feedback posted by students during class. - Answer questions.
+Some educators streamline discussions by allowing students to answer questions via Twitter rather than raising their hands.
+This greatly aids in studying, as they can easily refer to previous discussions via dedicated classroom hashtags.

-&lt;sup>28 Marshall Kirkpatrick.
+Marshall Kirkpatrick.
 1 June 2019.
 ReadWrite.
 "How One Teacher Uses Twitter in the Classroom."
-Last accessed on 26 November 2020 at https://readwrite.com/2009/06/01/how one teacher uses twitter in the classroom/
+Retrieved from https://readwrite.com/2009/06/01/how one teacher uses twitter in the classroom/